Kinney Research Program Faculty and Staff

 Email: sef123@cinj.rutgers.edu

-Sarah Foran is a Research Assistant in the Cancer Health Equity Department at the Rutgers Cancer Institute of New Jersey.
+Sarah Foran is a Research Assistant in the Cancer Health Equity Department at the Rutgers Cancer Institute.
 Prior to her joining the team, she earned a Bachelor of Science in Zoology and a certificate in Global Health from the University of Wisconsin at Madison in May of 2022.
 She plans to continue her education at Rutgers and pursue an MPH in Epidemiology.
 Her experience as a research assistant has allowed her to focus on cancer prevention and control methods using epidemiological and clinical perspectives to address health disparities.
 Sarah’s current research interests include epidemiology, oncology, virology, health policy, implementation science, and health disparities.

 Current projects: